raspberrypilearning/boat-race/en/step_1.md

 #### What you will learn

-+ Sensing blocks: key ... pressed, distance to mouse pointer, touching colour ...
++ Sensing blocks: 'key ... pressed', 'distance to mouse pointer', 'touching colour ...'

 This project covers elements from the following strands of the [Raspberry Pi Digital Making Curriculum](http://rpf.io/curriculum):